 - Increase the likelihood of higher interest rates, mean less favorable credit or loan terms, or cause denial [when borrowing money] altogether.

 Even if you don’t plan on taking out a loan, renting an apartment, or applying for certain jobs, it’s still a good idea to monitor your credit score to prevent identity theft.

 Companies know this too.
 That’s why it’s easy to find plenty of places willing to provide you with a credit score – for a fee.

 Here’s the thing, though: there are several places to get a free credit report online without paying anything.

 In this article we’ll cover the most trusted places to get your free credit score, and share what you need to know about each service.

-6 Best Places Check Your Credit Score for Free
+6 of the Best Places to Check Your Credit Score for Free

 If you’re wondering where to check your credit score, look no further.
 Here are the six best places to get your free credit score:

 |Service||Credit Bureaus Used||Credit Scoring Model||Scores are Updated||24/7 Credit Monitoring|